dedousi/Compiler-Cimple-to-Assembly-Incomplete/README.md

 # Incomplete Translator for Cimple to Assembly
-Made for a Translator analysis class (UOI).
+Made for a Translator analysis class (UOI). <br>
-The translator is incomplete due to lack of documentation of Cimple to Assembly references.
+The translator is incomplete due to lack of documentation of Cimple to Assembly references. <br>
-Cimple is a language created by the said class' professor.
+Cimple is a language created by the said class' professor. <br>
+Sorry for the code that is in one file...